home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 This add-on includes the Z-Wave JS Server as part of the Zwavejs2Mqtt application.
 Despite the name, MQTT is not required to run this add-on and both provide the same Z-Wave JS driver.

-The Z-Wave network can be configured via the built-in Z-Wave JS control panel in Home Assistant and via the Z-Wave JS control panel built into Zwavejs2Mqtt.
-It provides you with a full-fledged, attractive and feature-complete UI to manage your Z-Wave nodes and settings.
+The Z-Wave network can be configured via the built-in Z-Wave JS control panel in Home Assistant and alternatively via the Z-Wave JS control panel built into Zwavejs2Mqtt.
+It provides you with a full-fledged, attractive and feature-complete UI to manage your Z-Wave nodes and settings, which may support more advanced use cases as development continues on the Z-Wave JS control panel.

 **Option 3: The Zwavejs2Mqtt Docker container**